CarlosBaezFumero/apiPractice/README.md

 # apiPractice
-projects to practice APIS and JS
+projects to practice APIs and JS